desikid-eth/Python/README.md

 # Python
-Hey here you can find python beginner programs to learn python basics
+Hello here you can find python beginner programs to learn python basics